Updated: Oct 6

-Thinking of turning your weekend pastime into a full fledged business?
-You don't need a resume to become a full-time dealer of collectibles... but you do need to consider your investment.
+Thinking of turning your weekend pastime into a full-fledged business?
+You don't need a resume to become a full-time antique dealer, but you do need to consider your investment.
 Read on to get started investing in your antique business today!

-Becoming an antiques dealer means there will be a lot of inventory to be transported, so having a vehicle with a large-carrying capacity is a must.
+Becoming an antique dealer means there will be a lot of inventory to be transported, so having a vehicle with a large carrying capacity is a must.
 If you have a very small space to fill, you may be able to get away with a car and the occasional borrowing of a truck.
-If you have a larger space to fill, a truck, trailer, or van is might be necessary.
+If you have a larger space to fill, a truck, trailer, or van might be necessary.
 You will also want to invest in some moving equipment as you will work much more efficiently and be less prone to injury.

-With your initial investments covered you can enjoy picking and restocking your booth as items sell and you find new things to add to your space.
-Being a vendor in an Antique Mall can be a wonderful part time job with a great steady income, plus it is a lot of fun!
+With your initial antique investments covered, you can enjoy picking and restocking your booth as items sell and you find new things to add to your space.
+Being a vendor in an Antique Mall can be a wonderful part-time job with a great steady income – plus, it is a lot of fun.